At PurelyCoffeeBeans, I’ve answered lots of questions over the years. You’ll find the questions and their answers scattered throughout the site!

 by Brad from USA

-Hi, I have a Keurig machine that I love.
+Hi, I have a Keurig single cup coffee machine that I love.
 I saw an article that you can also make espresso with this machine.
 Please tell me how?
 I do have the v70 unit so I can adjust the temp.
 What temp should it be?

 For a “truer” espresso from your Keurig single cup coffee maker, I would recommend getting really good espresso beans from your local roaster, grinding them to an espresso fineness, and using the Keurig My K-Cup Reusable Coffee Filterto brew an espresso shot in your Keurig.